Introduction

 Stress is a major causative factor for sleep maintenance insomnia.
 The body is very stressed and is constantly in flight or fight mode.
 It does not allow any kind of relaxation and leads to a very high heart rate, fast breathing, great mental alertness, and thoughts that do not allow the body to sleep.

-What is the difference between sleep initiating (sleep onset) and maintenance insomnia?
+Difference between sleep initiating (sleep onset) and sleep maintenance insomnia?

 - Sleep initiating and maintenance insomnia are chronic insomnia disorders.
 A person with sleep-initiating insomnia can’t fall asleep, and it takes a long time for them to fall asleep.
 Excessive pain, existing chronic conditions, disturbance in the sleep cycle, restless leg syndrome, anxiety, and drugs can also cause sleep-initiating insomnia.
 Sleep maintenance insomnia is a sleep disorder characterised by fragmented sleep patterns.